Do you want to study journalism at university? Here’s why you should apply to The School of Journalism in London.

 Our media links put us at the heart of the journalism landscape.
-News Associates is part of Beat Media Group which includes news and sports agencies Storybeat, Sportsbeat and Kennedy News and Media.
+News Associates is part of Beat Media Group which includes news and sports agencies Storybeat and Sportsbeat.

 These agencies produce thousands of stories across newspapers, TV, radio stations, magazines, social media and more for some of the biggest names in the industry.

 At The School of Journalism we often invite alumni and inspiring guest speakers to share their expertise and advise with trainees, including at our annual journalism conference JournoFest!
 These events provide invaluable networking opportunities for our trainees, as well as essential insights into what being a journalist is really like.

 Our guest speakers have included some of the biggest names in the business, such as BBC media editor Amol Rajan, Sky News presenter Dermot Murnaghan, ITV News presenter Julie Etchingham and Times journalist and podcast host Manveen Rana.